WuyangLuo/SPMPGAN/README.md

 - `labels/`: Segmentation maps.
 - `inst_map/`(optional): Instance maps for generating edge maps.
 We find edge maps only have a slight impact.
 If there is no instance map, it can be omitted or replaced with segmentation map.

-We include some examples in `data/`, so you can run the training without preparing the dataset.
+We include some examples in `data/`, so you can run the training without preparing the dataset. `data/predefined_mask/` contains pre-generated mask maps for testing.

 Train a model:
 ```python